Marine research is a vital component of Australia's Antarctic science program.

 Initially, the program focused on research into marine contamination at Casey station.
 The scope and type of supported research has broadened considerably since then, with a wide variety of Australian and international research programs made possible by the dive team's efforts.

-Diving is now conducted at both Casey and Davis stations.
+Diving has been conducted at both Casey and Davis stations.